vboehr/artwork/State-of-crypto.md

 Recovering the Industry's Reputation:

-Despite the challenges, there is still glimmer of hope for the future of cryptocurrencies.
+Despite the challenges, there is still a glimmer of hope for the future of cryptocurrencies.
 The normalization of interest rates and waning speculative fervor may be the catalysts needed to refocus the industry on its original promise: enabling privately issued currencies to transcend traditional financial boundaries.
 Emphasizing decentralization and digitization, cryptocurrencies aim to empower individuals in an era of diminishing trust in centralized institutions.
-The concept of privately issued moneys is not entirely new, but modern technology, such as cryptographic certification and public digital ledgers, has rendered historical obstacles obsolete, allowing for streamlined clearing and settlement.
+The concept of privately issued money is not entirely new, but modern technology, such as cryptographic certification and public digital ledgers, has rendered historical obstacles obsolete, allowing for streamlined clearing and settlement.

 Striking a Balance: Regulation and Privacy: